 Performing arts: you’ll develop knowledge and ability in acting, directing, script writing, musical theatre and backstage management.
 In terms of production, you’ll develop an understanding of lighting, sound, set construction and stage management.
 You’ll also look at performing arts in historical contexts, performing arts businesses, theatre for children and site specific performances.

-Production arts: during your time on this course, your lessons and workshops will take place in our purpose built lighting studio and 300 seat theatre, which are equipped to current industry standards.
-The course will cover a range of skills including scenic construction for stage, live sound and stage management.
+Production arts: the course will cover a range of skills including scenic construction for stage, live sound and stage management.